 Many firms in Missouri rely on commercial auto insurance to cover company-owned vehicles.
 Businesses in the construction and manufacturing industries often have a fleet of vehicles ranging from large utilitarian trucks to company cars used by sales personnel.
 Smaller, privately owned businesses, such as florists and cleaning services, also rely on vehicles for day-to-day operations.
 Regardless of your business's size or industry, if you have a company-owned vehicle in Missouri, you need to have commercial auto or commercial truck insurance.
 Rates on these policies can vary significantly from one insurer to the next, so be sure to shop around for quotes before making a purchase.

 Use our independent agent matching system to find the best insurance plan in your area.
 You tell us what you’re looking for, and our technology will recommend the best agents for you.
 Any information you provide will be sent to only the agents you pick.
 We do not sell to third parties.

 Missouri Motor Vehicle Crash Statistics

-- In 2011, 9.2% of all traffic accidents in this state involved a commercial vehicle:
+- 9.2% of all traffic accidents in this state involved a commercial vehicle:

 - Of these, 68.4% involved a commercial vehicle colliding with another vehicle.